 Further mitigating actions include staff training to equip officers with the awareness to identify where a discretionary payment may be appropriate, and how such requests should be assessed, and opportunities to improve equality monitoring data.
 The impacts of the scheme on claimants are being closely monitored.
-The CTS scheme is also proposed to be reviewed and further analysis on the cumulative impact will be assessed as part of the modelling of the new scheme design.
+The CTS scheme is also proposed to be reviewed and further analysis on the cumulative impact will be assessed as part of the modelling of the new scheme design - this will include levels of need for Brent residents outside of currently eligible residents.